Noticed everything in that first glance did you? … Or did you?

 Soil conditions, and the way those affect soil response to a foot, are constantly changing.
 When tracks are created in some soil conditions it’s easy to find them, in other conditions not so much.

-For example: In this area while it is raining faint tracks can wash away, and deep tracks slump.
+For example: In this area rain can wash away faint tracks and make deep tracks fade and slump.
 When the rain ends this soil drains quickly, but can stay damp and packed for quite a while, even a day or more.
-So packed and settled that the hoof of a deer walking after the rain sometimes leaves only the faintest of tracks.
+This soil can become so packed and settled that the hoof of an adult deer walking after the rain sometimes leaves only the faintest of tracks.

 When soil conditions hold only faint tracks … Dullings, scuffs, slight depressions, etc. … It can take much longer to read or follow even a section of a trail.

 Sometimes it is useful to minimize the time it takes to find the tracks you need to see.
 How?
 There are several strategies.
-One is to search for stone rolls, and this is especially easy on open ground after a soaking rain when everything has settled into a fresh, undisturbed surface.
+Noticing stone rolls is especially easy when animals have crossed open ground after a soaking rain has refreshed the surface (where there is no layer of leaves or pine needles).

 More obvious sign can include stones knocked completely out of their beds, leaving a patchy trail of disturbed stones that can be easily seen with a little practice.